nagakamira/pm/README.md

 	    rm -f $pkg/usr/share/info/dir
 	}

 The source information has letters that stands for: (n)ame, (v)ersion, (s)ection, (d)ependency and (u)rl.
 The order is not important, and if there is no package dependency, then d can be omitted.
-The package manager does automatically cd to ~/build/src/grep-2.21.
+Pan does automatically cd to ~/build/src/grep-2.21.
 If you want to cd $src directory, then add "p=./", which stands for (p)ath. $pkg defaults to ~/build/pkg/grep-2.21.
-The configuration file is stored at /etc/pkgmgr.conf, and can be customized if needed.
+The configuration file is stored at /etc/pan.conf, and can be customized if needed.
 Now, to build the grep package, simply run:

 	bld grep
 or

-	pkgmgr -b grep
+	pan -b grep

 The package manager will build and compress the package into /pkg/arc/ directory as grep-2.21.pkg.tar.xz.
 If you have more than one recipes that have the same section, ie base, you can simply build them altogether by using grpbld:

 	grpbld base
 or

-	pkgmgr -B base
+	pan -B base

 <h3>Managing package(s)